npm package discovery and stats viewer.

 • _count configurations are preserved

-• Client-controllable args like where, orderBy, take, skip on nested includes are omitted from the synthesized body — only forced where conditions are applied through the existing forced-tree pipeline
+• Client-controllable args like where, orderBy, take, skip on nested includes are omitted from the synthesized body before parsing; defaults are then applied by the projection schema, and forced where conditions are applied through the forced-tree pipeline

 When the client does provide select/include, behavior is identical regardless of this setting: the client's projection is validated against the shape.

-This mode applies to all methods that support projection: create, update, upsert, delete, createManyAndReturn, and updateManyAndReturn.
+This mode applies to mutation methods that support projection: create, update, upsert, delete, createManyAndReturn, and updateManyAndReturn.

 Upsert